Last Updated on April 7, 2026

-In early February, our family finally had a day off together, so we went to Okinawa, a southern island of Japan, for a warm winter getaway.
-Okinawa is less than a three-hour flight from Tokyo, and we’ve visited many times before.
+Our family finally had a day off together, so we decided to travel to Okinawa for a warm winter getaway.
+Okinawa is less than a three-hour flight from Tokyo, and I’ve visited over 40 times.
 Naha Airport is filled with beautiful orchids.
 They greet arriving visitors warmly.
 Okinawa has a subtropical climate, and the high humidity gives a slightly warm, muggy feeling that really makes you feel like you’ve arrived in Okinawa.

 This time, we challenged ourselves to travel with as little luggage as possible for our 5-day trip, so we came with only backpacks.
 This meant we didn’t need to go to baggage claim and could leave the airport quickly.
 From the airport, you can take a taxi, a bus, or the monorail.
 Those who rented a car can use a shuttle service.

 The moment I sipped the soup, the rich aroma of the dashi filled my senses, making me even hungrier.
-The noodles are thinner than udon and slightly wavy.
+The noodles are thinner than udon and slightly wavy, though the style can vary depending on the region in the Okinawa Islands.
 As I slurp them down and take bites of the sweet, simmered pork, the table goes quiet—we just can’t stop eating, moving from one bite to the next.
 If you find it a bit too sweet, be sure to add some pickled red ginger (beni shoga), which is always available on the table.
 It completely transforms the flavor profile and adds a sharp, refreshing finish.

 In addition to Okinawa Soba, we ordered Tofu Chanpuru, a stir-fry dish made with tofu and vegetables.
 The savory dashi broth gave it a deep flavor, and with so many vegetables and tofu, we enjoyed it right down to the last bite without ever getting tired of it.